 HUD in partnership with the U.S. Department of Veterans Affairs (VA) is using the VHRMP to test a new approach to addressing these challenges in accordance with section 1079 of the Carl Levin and Howard P. "Buck" McKeon National Defense Authorization Act for Fiscal Year 2015 (Pub.
 L. 113-291, enacted December 19, 2014).

 The program was funded up to $13.7 million under the Consolidated Appropriations Acts of 2016 (Public Law 114-13), 2017 (Public Law 115-21), and 2018 (Public Law 115-141).
 The maximum grant amount is $1 million with $700,000 as the minimum amount.
 The program requires a 50 percent match through funds or in-kind contributions and dictates specific output and outcome measures.

 Eligible applicants are nonprofit organizations that provide nationwide or statewide programs that primarily serve veterans or low-income individuals.
 Nonprofit organizations are limited to those described in section 501(c)(3) or 501(c)(19) of the Internal Revenue Code of 1986.

 Funds may be used to provide the following activities:

 HUD's Office of Rural Housing and Economic Development (ORHED) administers the VHRMP.
-For more information about the VHRMP, contact the Office of Rural Housing and Economic Development at 1-877-787-2526 or 202-708-2290.
-Persons with hearing or speech impairments may access this number via TTY by calling the Federal Information Relay service at 1-800-877-8339.
+For more information about the VHRMP, contact ORHED at 1-877-787-2526 or 202-708-2290.
+Persons with hearing or speech impairments may access this number via TTY by calling the Federal Relay Service at 1-800-877-8339.

-|Habitat for Humanity International||Americus, Georgia||$1,000,000|
+|Habitat for Humanity International, Inc. (Americus, Georgia)||$1,000,000|